plgagne/Game-Boy-Essentials/_articles/Pokémon - Red - Blue.md

 *Super Smash Bros.* came out in April of 1999 and I bought it as soon as possible with my hard-earned paperboy money. *Super Smash Bros.* obviously features Pikachu, and even Jigglypuff, as playable characters.
 There’s a stage from the franchise as well, and you can even use Pokéballs.
 I immediately got very curious once I started playing.
 There’s a yellow electric rat constantly screaming his own name that’s given as much reverence as gaming Jesus, our lord and stomper, Mario.
 What was the deal with that?
 So I remembered all those rumblings about the pocket monster game, and figured that the game must be this Pokémon thing I was seeing in Smash.
 When I looked at the Works section in Pikachu’s character sheet, his single released game was there.

 {% include figure.html type="pixel" figcaption="That’s how old I am kids.
-I learned that Pokémon was released from the *Super Smash Bros.* character biographies.
+I learned that Pokémon was released from the *Super Smash Bros.* character biographies." %}
-" %}

 I finally ended up seeing both the Red and Blue games at my local Zellers.
 How could I miss the media onslaught of *Pokémon* and being surprised at the presence of Pikachu in *Super Smash Bros.*?